-The Department of Forestry at The Pennsylvania State College was established in 1907, four years after the start of the Pennsylvania State Forest Academy at Mont Alto.
-The Penn State program absorbed the State Forest Academy in 1929.
-A wood products undergraduate curriculum was added in 1941, and a wildlife and fisheries science curriculum was added in 1981.
+In 1929, Penn State’s Department of Forestry absorbed the State Forest Academy, and in 1954, the department became the School of Forest Resources.
+A wood products curriculum was added in 1942, and a wildlife and fisheries science curriculum was created in 1981.

 A Century of Forest Resources Education at Penn State: Serving Our Forests, Waters, Wildlife, and Wood Industries